Marazion

-Marazion (/mærəˈzaɪən/; Marghasyow) is a town and civil parish on the shore of Mount's Bay in Cornwall, England, United Kingdom.
-It is 2 mi east of Penzance, and the tidal island of St Michael's Mount is half-a-mile offshore.
-At low water a causeway links it to the town and at high water passenger boats carry visitors between Marazion and St Michael's Mount.

-Marazion is a tourist resort with an active community of artists who produce and sell paintings and pottery in the town's art galleries.
+Marazion (/mærəˈzaɪən/; Marghasyow /kw/, meaning Thursday market) is a town and civil parish on the shore of Mount's Bay, in Cornwall, England.
+It lies 2 mi east of Penzance and the tidal island of St Michael's Mount is half-a-mile offshore.
+At low water, a causeway links it to the town; at high water, passenger boats carry visitors between Marazion and St Michael's Mount.
+Marazion is a tourist resort, with an active community of artists who produce and sell paintings and pottery in the town's art galleries.

-Marazion lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
-On the western side of the town is Marazion Marsh, a RSPB reserve and a Site of Special Scientific Interest (SSSI).
-At the 2021 census the population of the parish was 1,483 and the population of the built up area was 1,326.
+The town lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
+On the western side of the town is Marazion Marsh, an RSPB reserve and a Site of Special Scientific Interest (SSSI).
+At the 2021 census, the population of the parish was 1,483 and the built-up area was 1,326.